2022 Brazilian census

-The 2022 Brazilian Census was the thirteenth national population census in Brazilian history, and took place on 1 August 2022.
+The 2022 Brazilian Census was the 13th national population census in Brazilian history, and took place on 1 August 2022.
 It was intended to take place in 2020, but postponed due to the COVID-19 pandemic and budgetary issues.

 Delays

 Originally, the census, being carried out decennially, was supposed to take place in mid-2020.
 However, due to the current COVID-19 pandemic, the Brazilian Institute of Geography and Statistics changed the date to 2021.

 However, in early 2021, the budget of census was cut from around 2 billion reais to 240 million, roughly 12% of the original budget.
 The census was pushed again, with Brazil's Supreme Court ruling that the government had to perform the census in 2022.

 While the original reference date was 1 June 2022, the IBGE changed the date to 1 August 2022, due to the change in the company that would hire the workers.